-This research, which began in May 2015 at Imperial College London, will provide crucial insights into how bacteria colonise young children’s throats during their first three years of life and how this is impacted by Bexsero.
+This research, which began in July 2015 at Imperial College London, aimed to provide crucial insights into how bacteria colonise young children’s throats during their first three years of life and how this is impacted by Bexsero.

-Previous research into the carriage of meningococcal bacteria (meningococci) has relied on growing bacteria found on swabs from the back of people's throats, an approach which has great limitations through the many assumptions that have to be made about what organisms might be there, to allow suitable growth conditions to be used.
-This research will instead use state of the art technology which can identify bacteria found in throat swabs from their DNA signatures, with no need to grow them at all.
+Previous research into the carriage of meningococcal bacteria has relied on growing bacteria found on swabs from the back of people's throats; this culture-based approach has great limitations because of the many assumptions that have to be made about what organisms might be there, and hence the most suitable growth conditions to use.
+This research used state of the art technology to identify the DNA signatures of bacteria found in throat swabs, with no need to grow them at all.

-Using this approach, Professor Simon Kroll and Professor Paul Langford will:
+Using this approach, Professor Simon Kroll and Professor Paul Langford:

-- analyse samples which have been collected periodically from the throats of 200 babies over the course of their first three years of life
+- analysed samples which had been collected periodically from the throats of 200 children over the course of their first three years of life

-- analyse samples from the throats of 160 under-threes who have participated in Bexsero phase II clinical trials
+- analysed samples from the throats of a further 179 children under three years who had participated in Bexsero phase II clinical trials

-This will allow them to describe the whole bacterial population living in the back of the throat, and define in detail the strains of both harmless bacteria and potentially pathogenic meningococci that are present.
-They will be able to describe the normal pattern of bacterial carriage in healthy babies, and discover the impact of Bexsero on carriage of both meningococci and related harmless bacteria.
-Their results should inform other studies, of whether previous carriage of these bacteria has any impact on vaccine effectiveness.
+This allowed them to describe the whole bacterial population living in the back of the throat and define in detail the strains of both harmless bacteria and potentially harmful meningococci that were present.
+They were able to describe the normal pattern of bacterial carriage in healthy babies and investigate the impact of Bexsero on carriage of both meningococci and related harmless bacteria.

 Professors Paul Langford and Simon Kroll